 Memoir and Fiction Editing Services

 If you're looking for feedback on the content of your work, you'll need a critique.
-As an editor, I can give you an objective evaluation as well as a blueprint for revision.
+I'll give you an objective evaluation as well as a blueprint for revision.

 When I critique a manuscript, whether fiction or nonfiction, I provide an honest, thorough, straightforward assessment of the work.
 I examine all of the elements of storytelling: prose; sentence and paragraph construction; characterization, pacing, dialogue, sensory details, and other aspects of scene writing; chapter structure, overall narrative arc, and emotional/psychological impact.